-Based on our business model implemented at the beginning of 2013, anticipated income streams are to be generated from a) royalties and advances for licensed natural bioactive ingredients, and b) bulk sales of such ingredients.
+Based on our business model implemented at the beginning of 2013, anticipated income streams are to be generated from a) royalties and advances for licensed natural bioactive ingredients, b) bulk sales of such ingredients and c) developing, manufacturing and marketing non-invasive urinary wellness tests.
 We do not anticipate that these will be affected by seasonality.